 Study of forces on objects at rest.
 Contents include: a discussion of vector algebra; a study of force systems; equivalent force systems; distributed forces; internal forces; principles of equilibrium; application to trusses, frames, and beams; and friction.
-Corequisite or Prerequisite: MATH 3314.
-Prerequisite: PHYS 2414.
+Prerequisites: PHYS 2124 and PHYS 2211.
+Prerequisite/corequisite: MATH 3314.
 Course rotation: Fall.